holzmaster/node-pr0gramm-api/README.md

 }
 main();
 ```
+*Important*:
-*Important*: This approach uses async generators, which are currently hidden behind node's `--harmony` flag.
+- This approach uses async generators, which are currently hidden behind node's `--harmony` flag.
 To use this API, you need to start node with `--harmony`.
+- If you are using TypeScript, you need to have `"esnext.asynciterable"` and `"es6"` in your `lib` entry in `tsconfig.json`.